 But if you’re willing to experiment a bit, there are plenty of plants that grow in low light, including many vegetables, including Brussels sprouts, carrots, and cauliflower.

 While these plants still need some light and definitely need water, you may be able to get by with potting them and keeping them inside your rig, so long as you put them outside when you’re stopped long enough.
 For more information about plants that tolerate shade, check out this post over at Harvest to Table.
-We’ve also written about low-light plants here at the RVshare blog before, though we were more focused on decorative house plants than edible ones.
+We’ve also written about low-light plants here at the RVshare blog if you are in need of some inspiration for houseplants in RVs.

 What you need to get started for RV gardening depends on what kind you’re doing, of course — but at the bare minimum, you need a container, a substrate, and a plant!